shreyasparbat/xsquad-backend/README.md

 # XSquad-Backend
-The back end code of an app I'm building for my startup Up on IOS App store and Google Play Store soon!
+The back end code of an app I'm building for my startup.
+Up on IOS App store and Google Play Store soon!